GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 *#acr("MDP")*
 The stochastic sequential decision problems are modeled using the #acr("MDP") framework.
 It is based on the work of Andrey Markov in the early 20th century about stochastic processes.
-Notably, the Markov process defines a process in which future states only depend on the current state but not on the sequence that preceded it.
+Notably, the Markov process defines a process in which future states only depend on the current state, but not on the sequence that preceded it.
-Bellman later extended Markov processes to add a decision aspect, leading to the introduction of the #acr("MDP") @bellman_dynamic_1957.
+Bellman later extended Markov processes to add a decision aspect, introducing the #acr("MDP") @bellman_dynamic_1957.
 An #acr("MDP") consist of a tuple $<cal(S), cal(A), P, cal(R), gamma>$.
 - $cal(S)$: The state space defines the set of all attainable states for the problem.
   Both discrete (finite or not) and continuous spaces are valid in this context.